On this page:

 The Government is partnering with Tangata Whenua and working with targeted communities to create a new National Strategy and Action Plans to eliminate family violence and sexual violence in Aotearoa New Zealand.

-Special community hui involving communities with lived experience of family violence and sexual violence are being held all around New Zealand between 12 May and 30 June, asking people to consider: What do you think needs to be in a National Strategy and Action Plan, from your communities’ point of view?
+The special community hui all around New Zealand reached out to communities with lived experience of family violence and sexual violence and asked them to consider: what do you think needs to be in a National Strategy and Action Plan from your communities’ point of view?

-The start of engagement was celebrated by Ministers and representatives of communities impacted by family violence and sexual violence at a special event at the Ngā Whare Waatea marae in South Auckland.
+The start of engagement was celebrated by Ministers and representatives of communities impacted by family violence and sexual violence at a special event at the Ngā Whare Waatea marae in South Auckland in May.

 She was clear about the engagement process opening up a safe and trusted space for all voices in the community - particularly those with lived experience of family violence and sexual violence - to be listened to and learned from, and to inform the creation of the National Strategy and Action Plans.